 Inside: How to create a CI curriculum.
-Curriculum planning for a year of comprehensible input Spanish 1, Spanish 2, Spanish 3 & Spanish 4, as well as weekly lesson plans.
+Curriculum planning for a year of comprehensible input in Spanish 1, Spanish 2, Spanish 3 & Spanish 4, as well as weekly lesson plans.

 Teaching Spanish with Comprehensible Input